SAP-archive/jenkins-pipelayer/README.md

  - Pipeline Jobs from configuration files and templates

-## How it works

-Uses JobDSL to generate pipelines with checkout from scm.

-The seeds are in `resources` folder.

-To help you understand this project, [we made a sample](https://github.wdf.sap.corp/devops-ci/corydoras-sample/)

-To understand how jobdsl works [have a look at the documentation](https://github.com/jenkinsci/job-dsl-plugin/wiki/Tutorial---Using-the-Jenkins-Job-DSL).
-You could also go see the [jobdsl api documentation](https://jenkinsci.github.io/job-dsl-plugin/)

 ## Requirements

 Import the library in Jenkins.
 From __Manage__ page, go to __Configure System__